carbon-language/carbon-lang/mlir/docs/OpDefinitions.md

     [DeclareOpInterfaceMethods<MyInterface>]> { ... }
 ```

+A verification method can also be specified on the `OpInterface` by setting
+`verify`.
+Setting `verify` results in the generated trait having a `verifyTrait`
+method that is applied to all operations implementing the trait.

 ### Builder methods

 For each operation, there are a few builders automatically generated based on